 When working in an agile work environment, producing quality and quantity work is important.
 This kind of work requires a ton of creative thinking and that’s when employee motivation comes into play.
 It’s important to take risks and be innovative, even if it means they will make a mistake now and then.
 One of the keys to working in an agile work environment is when your employees aren’t afraid to fail.
 They will be able to generate better work that could potentially set your organization apart from the competition.

 When working with a team, they can easily reflect your mood, so it’s important to stay positive.
 That will help your team follow your lead.
 If your energy is positive and good, your employees will be happy to come into work and be happy to work with you.
 Stay passionate about your work and that will ensure your team stays happy, too.

 Incentivise your workplace:

 You’ll realize that motivated employees make for a fun and enjoyable workplace.
 It’s an indispensable aspect for success and productivity.
-These simple guidelines can help you cultivate motivation and enthusiasm at your workplace.
+These simple guidelines based on psychological principles can help you cultivate employee motivation and enthusiasm at your workplace.
 With these principles leaders can inspire the workforce to go above and beyond.